Barca avenge Lyon defeats to win third women's Champions League

 - Breakthrough -

-Christiane Endler saved her effort from an angle and Selma Bacha cleared the ball off the line after it rebounded back towards goal.
+Christiane Endler saved and Selma Bacha cleared the ball off the line after it rebounded back towards goal.

 Barcelona made their quality count after the hour mark when Bonmati sent them ahead.

-The Ballon d'Or winner had been quiet but arrived just at the right time to collect Caldentey's clever pass and burst into the area.
+The Ballon d'Or winner had been quiet but arrived to collect Caldentey's clever pass and burst into the area.

-Bonmati's low shot deflected off Vanessa Gilles and flew over the helpless Endler, for her sixth goal of the tournament and the most crucial.
+Bonmati's low shot deflected off Vanessa Gilles and flew over the helpless Endler, for her sixth goal of the tournament.

 Champions League top goalscorer Kadidiatou Diani curled agonisingly over for Lyon as Bompastor's side tried to fight back.
 Hegerberg headed off target as Lyon's chances ebbed away.